 - 1. A range of residential lot types (area, frontage, depth, zero lot and access) must be provided to ensure a mix of housing types and dwelling sizes. - 2.
-Lots should be rectangular and/or demonstrate that a viable rectangular building siting footprint exists within the irregular shaped lot. - 3.
+Lots should be rectangular and/ or demonstrate a viable rectangular building siting footprint exists within the irregular shaped lot.
+Where lots are an irregular shape, they are to be large enough and oriented appropriately to enable dwellings to meet the controls in this DCP. - 3.
 Preferred block orientation is established by the road layout on the ILP.
 Optimal lot orientation is east-west, or north-south where the road pattern requires.
 Exceptions to the preferred lot orientation may be considered where factors such as the layout of existing roads and cadastral boundaries, or topography and drainage lines, prevent achievement of the preferred orientation. - 4.
 Lot depths in the low density areas are to be generally between 25m-35m depending on orientation and garage location. - 5.
 Lot depths in the medium density housing areas is typically 20-30m. - 6.
-Minimum Lot Widths are: - a.
-4.5m 6m for rear-loaded dwellings in the R3 zone, - b.
-8m for dwellings in the R2 zone, - c.
-15m for dwellings in the R5 zone, - d.
-15m+ for dwellings in the RU2 and E4 zones. - 7.
-No more than three (3) x 4.5m wide rear-loaded lots are permitted in succession. - 8.
+Minimum Lot Widths are: - 4.5m 6m for rear-loaded dwellings in the R3 zone - 8m for dwellings in the R2 zone - 15m for dwellings in the R5 zone - 15m+ for dwellings in the RU2 and E4 zones. - 7.
+No more than three x 4.5m wide rear-loaded lots are permitted in succession. - 8.
 Continuous long runs of front loaded, narrow lots (i.e. less than 10m) are to be avoided in all Housing Areas.